 Youth Program Coordinator

-April Moo started as a Case Worker and Youth Coordinator at KOSD in July of 2012.
+April has been Youth Program Coordinator at KOSD since July of 2012.
 After growing up in a refugee camp on the Thailand-Burma border, she came to San Diego in 2007.
 She joined International Rescue Committee Peacemakers in 2009.
-The group, started by refugee high school students, gives her and her peers the opportunity to present at local high schools and colleges about life as a refugee in San Diego.
+The group, started by refugee high school students, gave April and her peers the opportunity to present at local high schools and colleges about life as a refugee in San Diego.

 Eh Eh Wha

-Eh Eh Wha has been working at KOSD since July of 2012.
+Eh Eh Wha has been working as a caseworker at KOSD since July of 2012.
+This year, she took on new projects as the School Relations Coordinator, assisting refugee youth and their families from Burma who live in San Diego.
 Eh Eh was born in Burma and is Karen.
 When she was two, she and her family fled to a refugee camp in Thailand.
 She shares, “it was a society where it was almost impossible to have an education.”
-After growing up in the camp, Eh Eh arrived in the United States in June 2007.
-She attended Crawford high school from 2009 to 2012 and was the first in her community to graduate with her diploma.
+After growing up in the camp, Eh Eh and her family moved to the United States in 2007 and settled in San Diego, California.